arangodb/docs-hugo/site/content/3.12/develop/integrations/kafka-connect-arangodb-sink-connector/_index.md

 ## Connection handling

-Task connections to the database are evenly distributed across all available ArangoDB coordinators.
-If a connectivity error occur, a connection is re-established with a different coordinator.
+Task connections to the database are evenly distributed across all available ArangoDB Coordinators.
+If a connectivity error occur, a connection is re-established with a different Coordinator.

-Available db coordinators can be periodically monitored by setting `connection.acquireHostList.enabled` to `true` and optionally configuring the monitoring interval.
+Available Coordinators can be periodically monitored by setting `connection.acquireHostList.enabled` to `true` and optionally configuring the monitoring interval.

-Over time, due to connection failovers, the distribution of task connections across the coordinators may become uneven.
-To address this, connections are periodically re-balanced across the available coordinators.
+Over time, due to connection failovers, the distribution of task connections across the Coordinators may become uneven.
+To address this, connections are periodically re-balanced across the available Coordinators.
+The rebalancing interval can be configured via the `connection.rebalance.interval.ms` property.
-The rebalancing interval can be configured via the `connection.rebalance.interval.ms` property (default is 30 minutes).
+The default is 30 minutes.

 ## Delivery guarantees